t-sanjay/Python/README.md

-# python
+# Python
-Python simple and small projects
+Python simple projects
+1. Remaining days for your next birthday calculator with age